MatthewLabasan/arl-project/Journal.md

 # 7/31/24
 Today I worked on my CSS, but it has been difficult.
 Going to try to move on and handle the inputs, and implement the emailing tonight.

+I finished a simple front end.
+Hoping to add logo animations, and manage subscribe buttom to be a confirmation.
+I also want to add pages for user management.